floatinghotpot/cordova-plugin-facebookads/README.md

 * [MobFox PluginPro](https://github.com/floatinghotpot/cordova-mobfox-pro), for MobFox.
 * [MoPub PluginPro](https://github.com/floatinghotpot/cordova-plugin-mopub), for MoPub.

-More Cordova/PhoneGap plugins by Raymond Xie, [find them in plugin registry](http://plugins.cordova.io/#/search?search=rjfun).
+More Cordova/PhoneGap plugins by Raymond Xie, [find them in npm](https://www.npmjs.com/~floatinghotpot).

 If use in commercial project or need prompt support, please [buy a license](http://rjfun.github.io/), you will be served with high priority.